Kardelio/dotfiles/help.md

 ## git squash !!!
 VERY IMPORTANT
-	- git squashing is done as follows
-## git rebase -i HEAD~n
-## e.g. git rebase -i HEAD~3  = = squash last 3 commits (can also use a hash)
-## then in editor keep the top (oldest) one to be pick and edit the others to be squash
-## save and close then the second editor appreance will ask about the commit message
-## use the provided space to delete the combined messages and your own (otpional)
+	- git squashing is done as follows git rebase -i HEAD~n e.g. git rebase -i HEAD~3  = = squash last 3 commits (can also use a hash) then in editor keep the top (oldest) one to be pick and edit the others to be squash save and close then the second editor appreance will ask about the commit message use the provided space to delete the combined messages and your own (otpional)
         - git rebase -i HEAD~3

+    EXTRA
+    use gnb to find number of commits on branch then use git rebase -i HEAD~x with the number from the previous command oldest commit at top
+    newest at bottom
+    Oldest should stay as pick
+    All others to bottom should change to s or squash

 ## Bash string manipulation cheatsheet
 ## Assignment